[vc_row content_placement=”top”][vc_column][rev_slider_vc alias=”cargocult”][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]

 Are the Gods crazy?
 Outlier Cartel has crash landed its cargo from all around the world right here on the Shaky Isles.
-The natives have gone wild for this lager trouvé, a dry japanese style lager made from salubrious brown rice, German braumalz and 2 types of organic hops from beautiful British Columbia, then brewed with rain water from west Auckland.
+The natives have gone wild for this lager trouvé, a dry japanese style lager made from salubrious brown rice, German braumalz and 2 types of organic hops from beautiful British Columbia, then brewed with rain water from West Auckland.
+Not only that, its processed with an en.
 Discover the clean, crisp taste of Cargo Cult that beckons those long fine spells and primordial nights of summertime!

 Featuring Mt Hood and Hallertau Hops from Lillooet BC from our friends at Hoohhops.com.
 ABV 4.5%

-First of all – this isn’t a true lager, hence we call it a Lager Trouvé, or ‘Found Lager’ .
+First of all – this isn’t a true lager, hence we call it a Lager Trouvé, or ‘Found Lager’.
 Its actually a lager hybrid called a Kölsch, which is warm fermented then conditioned by traditional lagering at cold temperatures.
-To top it off, we made this out brown rice source locally, so it would have that ultra dry taste you get from those amazing Japanese rice lagers.
-We have the good fortune to get in touch with Sam Quinlan over at HooH Hops (Harvesters of Organic Hops) in British Columbia Canada , this gives the beer floral notes which you won’t get in most rice lagers.
+To top it off, we made this out of brown rice source locally so it would have that ultra dry taste you get from those amazing Japanese rice lagers.
+We had the good fortune to get in touch with Sam Quinlan over at HooH Hops (Harvesters of Organic Hops) in British Columbia, Canada, to give the beer floral notes which you won’t get in most rice lagers.
 Besides our international hops, our malt comes from Germany.
-Rounding it off, we used rain water from out in the bush of West Auckland for that ultra fresh taste.
+For that ultra fresh taste, we used rain water from out in the bush of West Auckland.
+Rounded it off, we ran a special enzyme, to reduce the Gluten.

-We had the please of working with Geordan Moore, who did outr Sophisticated Yeti label, who did an incredible job with the basic concept sketch we sent through (below).
-We are proud what’s on packaging, not just because it looks great, but because we feel it mentions the entire community (and it’s actually a global one!) that help this drink to fruition.
+We had the pleasure of working with Geordan Moore again, who did our Sophisticated Yeti label.
+He did an incredible job with the basic concept sketch we sent through (below).
+We are proud of what’s on the packaging, not just because it looks great, but because we feel it mentions the entire community (and it’s actually a global one!) that help this drink to fruition.

 Cheers!
 Carlos, Mark & Alvin